Sanctions for letting an unlicensed HMO or breaching licence conditions

 Sanctions where an offence has been committed

-From 6 April 2017 a landlord who fails to obtain a licence could be subject to a rent repayment order.
+A landlord who fails to obtain a licence could be subject to a rent repayment order.
+Find out more about rent repayment orders.

-From 6 April 2017 a landlord who fails to obtain a licence or breaches the condition of a licence could be subject to a banning order.
+A landlord who fails to obtain a licence or breaches the condition of a licence could be subject to a banning order.
+Find out more about banning orders.

 Where the relevant offence is committed by a company, the sum of the civil penalties issued against the company and its director can exceed the £30,000 cap, as there is no rule requiring the penalty to be determined first and then apportioned.